Sunday Table

 What you will find each week.

-Simple movements, breathing, or posture-based practices that anchor formation in the body.
+Simple guidance, movements, breathing, or posture-based practices that anchor formation in the body.

 • Details — what is actually happening